libmonkey/spacetravelnavigatorChallenge/Readme.md

 All other exercises have different problems.

 ## Project structure
-The project contains two folders, test and source.
+The project contains two folders, test and main.
 Test bundles all exercises of the challenge.
 The implementation of the world can be found inside main.